 - Q What are the health risks of smoking pipes or cigars?

-- Q How does smoking affect health during menopause?
+- Q How does smoking affect your bone health?